ARTICLE I: NAME

 reviewed and approved at each annual conference.
 CBF missionaries serving outside North America will be expected to contribute at the rate of 25% (rounded to the nearest dollar) of that of their North American counterparts.

 ARTICLE VIII: COMMITTEES

-Committees shall insure that all North American publications bear the name and/or symbol of Baptist Mid-Missions and the US and Canadian Home Office address, and shall follow Mission policy in the use of Scripture quotations.
-International publications shall defer to their individual ministry team policies.
+2. Committees shall insure that all North American publications year the name and/or symbol of Baptist Mid-Missions and the GMAC, and shall follow Mission policy in the use of Scripture quotations and logos.
+International publications shall defer to their individual Ministry Team policies.

-This committee shall oversee CBFI written and electronic publications.
+2. This committee shall oversee CBF written and electronic publications.

-This committee shall employ the best means and methods to recruit
+2. This committee shall employ the best means and methods to recruit new CBF missionaries.

 Additional committees may be created as necessary.